 2. Risk and Performance Committees

 The risk and performance of each fund is reviewed every quarter at a formal Committee.
-Currently, there are 19 of these Committees across Schroders covering every asset class.
+Performance is also reviewed twice a year by the SUTL board, with enhanced ongoing monitoring of underperforming funds.

 3. Product Governance Committee (PGC)